gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 constraint :: "XDCParmAllowed"                 forall (e in Parameter)          (xdedge[e] -> allowOrRedact(cdfForRemoteLevel[esTaint[e], hasLabelLevel[edTaint[e]]]));
 ```

-### Taint coercion constraints within each enclave
+### 2.4 Constraints on Taint Coercion Within Each Enclave

+While the constraints on the control dependency and data depdendency that
+we discussed governed data sharing at the cross-domain cut, we still need
+to perform taint checking to ensure that data annotated with different
+labels inside each enclave are managed correctly and only when the
+mixing of the taints is explcitly allowed by the user.

+Labels can be cooerced (i.e., nodes of a given PDG edge can be permitted to
-Labels can be cooerced inside an enclave only through user annotated functions.
+have different label assigments) inside an enclave only through user annotated
-To track valid label coercion across a PDG edge `e`, the model uses an additional
+functions.
+To track valid label coercion across a PDG edge `e`, the model uses
-auxiliary decision variable called `coerced[e]`.
+an additional auxiliary decision variable called `coerced[e]`.

 Any data dependency or parameter edge that is intra-enclave (not in the
 cross-domain cut) and with different CLE label taints assigned to the source